ksangeeta2429/MATLAB_Scripts/Scripts/README.md

 1b.
 Put the required .arff files (plain, scaled, scaled_nr, or scaled_r) in the folder IIITDemo\Arff\temp-all.
 Then run the script Combine_arff_doit.m.
 This combines the arff files and saves in the folder IIITDemo\Arff\combined.

 2. Run RunResultsScript_IoTDI.m.
 Prepare the input as required (lines 4-11).
-Specifically, put combined files if any, generated in step 2 in the required f1)olders.
+Specifically, put combined files if any, generated in step 2 in the required folders.
 The script in turn calls:

 (i) GenerateModels_IoTDI.m which performs grid search on the data (non-robust and robust) and generates the best models, saving them in the appropriate folder given by g_str_pathbase_model.